Distributed Learning Modality

 What is the on-campus requirement for DL learners?

 DL students are required to come to the Berkeley campus at least 3 times during your program.
 During the first year, you are required to attend “Life and Learning Together Week” at the beginning of the fall semester.
-And each January term you are required to be in person for one to two weeks, depending on your course requirements.
+And each January term you are required to be in person for one-week intensive courses.

 How will I meet my contextual education requirements?